theecanmole/Methane-nitrous-oxide-Baring-Head/Readme.md

 ## Methane and nitrous oxide concentrations at Baring Head Wellington New Zealand

-Atmospheric carbon dioxide, methane and nitrous oxide concentrations are continuously recorded at [Baring Head](https://en.wikipedia.org/wiki/Baring_Head), Wellington, New Zealand.
+Atmospheric carbon dioxide, methane and nitrous oxide concentrations are continuously recorded by the [National Institute of Water and Atmospheric Research](https://en.wikipedia.org/wiki/National_Institute_of_Water_and_Atmospheric_Research) at [Baring Head](https://en.wikipedia.org/wiki/Baring_Head), Wellington, New Zealand.

 Statistics NZ Tatauranga Aotearoa (the New Zealand statistics agency) displays these records as indicators at [Greenhouse gas concentrations](https://www.stats.govt.nz/indicators/greenhouse-gas-concentrations)